 - a 10-minute drive from M25/A13

-- a 20-minute drive from intu Lakeside, with shopping, restaurants and leisure facilities
+- a 20-minute drive from Lakeside Shopping Centre, with shops, restaurants and leisure facilities

 - a half-hour walk from East Tilbury rail station on the c2c line between London Fenchurch Street, Grays and Southend

 Why Coalhouse Fort is a great film location